HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 [In last year's chapter](../2019/seo#canonicalization), it was identified that 48.34% of mobile pages were using a canonical tag.
 This year the number of mobile  pages featuring a canonical tag has grown to 53.61%.

-{# TODO(analysts): It's not clear that B and C add up to A in this chart.
-It took me a while to realize that they weren't each different types of tags.
-If the total of 53.61% is significant, I'd recommend a "big number" figure to call attention to it, and only include B and C in this chart. #}
 {{ figure_markup(
   image="seo-presence-of-canonical-tag.png",
   caption="Usage of canonical tags.",